Penn-Jersey Athletic Association

-The Penn-Jersey Athletic Association is a sports conference of private schools in the Delaware Valley including schools in both New Jersey and Pennsylvania.
+The Penn-Jersey Athletic Association is a sports conference of private schools in the Philadelphia metropolitan area including schools in both New Jersey and Pennsylvania.

 The conference was re-created in 1990 with 13 member schools after a previous incarnation of the league had died out in 1986.

 Sports

 Sports competition is offered across the school year by season include: